 Ryan has said about the cutouts: “I love the freedom they give me.
 Suddenly you’re not tied to the four walls of a canvas … It’s almost like not painting.
 I say to my students: stop painting and then let’s paint.
 And it’s that idea that we stop assuming what we know about painting and then let’s do something, OK?
 Let’s make then.
 And that’s when I’m really engaged with.”

-Born in Limerick, Ireland, Ryan studied at Limerick School of Art and Birmingham University and was Abbey Fellow in Painting at the British School at Rome in 2016.
-She has taught at a number of leading UK art schools and exhibited work at the Royal Academy of Arts, London, CAPC Bordeaux and Kunstlerhaus Mousonturm, Frankfurt.
-Anne lives and works in London and is represented by greengrassi Gallery.
+Born in Limerick, Ireland, Anne Ryan studied at Limerick School of Art and Birmingham University and was Abbey Fellow in Painting at the British School at Rome in 2016.
+She has taught at a number of leading UK art schools, including Turps, and has exhibited work at the Royal Academy of Arts, London, CAPC Bordeaux and Kunstlerhaus Mousonturm, Frankfurt.
+Anne lives and works in London and is represented by greengrassi.

-Anne Ryan, Disco Legs, 2018, acrylic on card cutout. ©The Artist
+Main image: Anne Ryan, Disco Legs, 2018, acrylic on card cutout. © The Artist.